-SCHOOL REDESIGN MERCURY 7GEMINI IGEMINI IINEWS VIDEOS APPLICATION ☰
+SCHOOL REDESIGN MERCURY 7GEMINI IGEMINI IIAPOLLONEWS VIDEOS APPLICATION ☰

 The plans of three districts involved in the Gemini I Kansans Can School Redesign Project were approved by the Kansas State Board of Education on Wednesday, Aug.
 15.